as87321234/AnsiNist2K/README.md

 To-do list:

-* Verify that AnsiNist2K can read and write AN2011_Sample_Data Traditional Encoding about 96 different test
+* Verify that AnsiNist2K can read and write AN2011_Sample_Data Traditional Encoding about 96 different tests
-* Verify that AnsiNist2K can read and write AN2013_Sample_Data Traditional Encoding about 12 different test
+* Verify that AnsiNist2K can read and write AN2013_Sample_Data Traditional Encoding about 12 different tests

 ## Status
 Project is: _in progress_